Faddom Delivers Real ROI: Save time, optimize costs, and stay compliant! 📈

 Once Faddom is done mapping the environment, you can search for anything such as an IP, server, subnet, port, or host name to see all the cloud-based and on premises connections, dependencies, and installed software details.
 You can also map physical network devices such as switches and routers, and export all the information into formats such as VISIO, XLS, and CSV.

-Learn more about Faddom for IT documentation or start a free trial to the right!
+Learn more about Faddom for IT documentation or schedule a call with our expert team!

 Try Faddom Now!